Johse/powerload-utilities/README.md

 If you want to load several bcp-packages into 1 Intermediate Database (IDB) you must remove the UNIQUE for the index [IX_Files] in order the tool does not stop when duplicate files are imported.

 ## IDB.Discover.Vault
-Utility to query Vault for existing files and replace these files in the powerLoad Intermediate Database (IDB).
+Utility to query the target Vault and copy a snapshot of the target Vault configuration to the powerLoad Intermediate Database (IDB), that can be used for the validations.
+If the configuration of the target Vault changes the IDB.Discover.Vault must be run again.

 ### Usage

 Start the tool with double click the file Discover.Vault.exe to open the dialog.
 ![image](Images/pL-DLG-IDB.Discover.Vault.png)

 * **IDB Connection String**: SQL Connection String to the server and database of the powerLoad IDB
 * **Vault DB Connection String**: SQL Connection String to the server and database of the target Vault
+* **Knowledge Vault Master DB Connection String**: SQL Connection String to the server and Knowledge Vault Master database of the target Vault

+* **Transfer Behaviors from Vault to IDB**: Starts to query the target Vault configuration and imports the found behaviors, users and files to the tables 'TargetVaultCategories', 'TargetVaultFiles', 'TargetVaultLifeCycles', 'TargetVaultProperties', 'TargetVaultRevisions' and 'TargetVaultUsers'.
-* **Transfer Behaviors from Vault to IDB**: Starts scan and import.
-The specified connect strings are written back to the central configuration file IDB.Core.ini.
+The specified connection strings are written back to the central configuration file IDB.Core.ini.
-A dialog box appears after the transfer is finished.
+A dialog box appears after the transfer is finished with the message "Successfully transferred target Vault behaviors to IDB".

 ### Logging
 The default location for the log file ***IDB.Discover.Vault.log*** is '*C:\Users\coolOrange\AppData\Local\coolOrange\powerLoad*'.